charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 A list of the required images for each supported release is made available as part of the Charmed Kubernetes bundle repository on github.
 You can inspect or download the lists from the [container images][] directory.

 Using this list, it is possible to fetch the desired images locally on a system which has access to public repositories.
-The Shrinkwrap tool also gathers all the necessary images for a specific release into one "containers" folder of the resulting `tar.gz` ready for installation with docker-load, docker-tag, and docker-push
+The shrinkwrap tool also gathers all the necessary images for a specific release into one "containers" folder of the resulting tar.gz ready for installation.

 When using the Juju docker-registry charm, the image archives can be copied to the running unit added to the registry.
 Note that if the `docker-registry` charm itself has been deployed offline, you will also need to fetch the registry image: